jonnonz1/nz-statute-book/acts/public/2010/unit-titles-act-2010.md

   (a) to make an order requiring any person or body to pay any sum, or to do any work to a value, or otherwise incur expenditure, in excess of $50,000; or
   (b) to hear a dispute relating to the application of insurance money under section 136(4); or (c) to hear any dispute relating to the title of land.
-(5) Without limiting subsection (4)(c), a dispute relating to the title of land includes— (a) a redevelopment:
+(5) Without limiting subsection (4)﻿(c), a dispute relating to the title of land includes— (a) a redevelopment:
   (b) cancellation of a unit plan:
   (c) conversion under subpart 3 of this Part.
 (6) An order of the Tribunal that exceeds any restriction specified in subsection (4) is of no effect.
-(7) Subsection (4)(a) does not prevent a party to a unit title dispute from abandoning as much of the claim as exceeds $50,000 in order to bring the claim within the jurisdiction of the Tribunal; and in any such case, an order of the Tribunal in relation to the claim operates to discharge any person against whom the claim is made and the subsequent order made from liability in respect of the amount abandoned.
+(7) Subsection (4)﻿(a) does not prevent a party to a unit title dispute from abandoning as much of the claim as exceeds $50,000 in order to bring the claim within the jurisdiction of the Tribunal; and in any such case, an order of the Tribunal in relation to the claim operates to discharge any person against whom the claim is made and the subsequent order made from liability in respect of the amount abandoned.
 (8) The Tribunal has jurisdiction to hear and determine any claim arising under any unit title dispute that is a claim for the balance, not exceeding $50,000, after a set-off or any counterclaim made by the other party to the dispute against the claimant arising out of the same dispute, being a counterclaim admitted by the claimant.
 (9) A cause of action must not be divided into 2 or more claims for the purpose of bringing it within the jurisdiction of the Tribunal.

-### 172 Jurisdiction of District Courts
+### 172 Jurisdiction of District Court
-(1) A District Court has jurisdiction to hear and determine a unit title dispute if the order sought requires any person or body to pay any sum, or to do any work to a value, or otherwise incur expenditure, in excess of $50,000 but not more than $200,000.
+(1) The District Court has jurisdiction to hear and determine a unit title dispute if the order sought requires any person or body to pay any sum, or to do any work to a value, or otherwise incur expenditure, in excess of $50,000 but not more than $350,000.
-(2) In addition to the jurisdiction conferred under subsection (1), a District Court also has jurisdiction to hear and determine a unit title dispute relating to the application of insurance money under section 136(4) for amounts up to and including $50,000.
+(2) In addition to the jurisdiction conferred under subsection (1), the District Court also has jurisdiction to hear and determine a unit title dispute relating to the application of insurance money under section 136(4) for amounts up to and including $50,000.
-(3) A District Court does not have jurisdiction to hear any dispute relating to the title of land.
+(3) The District Court does not have jurisdiction to hear any dispute relating to the title of land.
 (4) Any provision of any agreement that purports to exclude or limit the jurisdiction of the District Court is of no effect.

 ### 173 Jurisdiction of High Court
-(1) The High Court has jurisdiction to hear and determine any unit title dispute if— (a) the order sought requires any person or body to pay any sum, or to do any work to a value, or otherwise incur expenditure, in excess of $200,000; or
+(1) The High Court has jurisdiction to hear and determine any unit title dispute if— (a) the order sought requires any person or body to pay any sum, or to do any work to a value, or otherwise incur expenditure, in excess of $350,000; or
   (b) the dispute relates to the title of land.
 (1A) In addition to the jurisdiction conferred under subsection (1), the High Court also has jurisdiction to hear and determine a unit title dispute relating to the application of insurance money under section 136(4) for amounts in excess of $50,000.
 (2) Any provision of any agreement that purports to exclude or limit the jurisdiction of the High Court is of no effect.